What is a Lord, Earl, or Baron and what do these titles represent? Go to this site, wikipedia on titles, for a quick definition and summary.

 Agnes, m.
 Sir James Cunningham of Polmaise.

 Sir Robert Bruce, 8th Baron of Clackmannan m.
 Janet Livingston.
-He had two sons that I know of Robert and Henry, and maybe a George Bruce of Harperland.
+He had three sons that I know of Robert, Norman and Walter of Ham (more to come on this line).

-Robert Bruce, 10th Baron of Clackmannan died and his brother, henry, took the title.
+Sir Robert Bruce, 10th Baron of Clackmannan married Elizabeth Haliburton, had two sons, Henry and George of Harperland, two daughters, Helen and Ann.
+His eldest son, henry, took the title.

 John, m.
 Ann Robertson daughter of Archibald Robertson of Bedley.
 They had one daughter Margaret who m.
 John Forbes of Newhall.